evansuong/fouro-application/README.md

 ## Pulling changes

-Before you start working, make sure to pull from the `master` branch to get the most up to date changes using:
+**Before you start working, make sure to type:**

-    git pull origin master
+    npm run sync

+    OR (if the top command doesn't work)

+    npm run sync2

 If you don't have the `origin` variable set, run: